kermitt2/entity-fishing/doc/build.rst

 Then install the compiled indexed data:

 #.
 Download the zipped data files corresponding to your environment.
 The knowledge-base (Wikidata, ``db-kb.zip``) and the English Wikipedia data (``db-en.zip``) must always been installed as minimal set-up.
 You can then add your languages of choice at the following links.
 Total is around 29 GB compressed, and around 90 GB uncompressed.
-The data for this version ``0.0.6`` correspond to the Wikidata and Wikipedia dumps from Feb., 1st 2022.
+The data for this version ``0.0.6`` correspond to the Wikidata and Wikipedia dumps from Jan.
+2023.
 The Knowledge Base part contains around 96 million entities.
 In this available KB data file, only the statements for entities having at least one Wikipedia page in one of the 9 supported languages are loaded (it's possible to load all of them by regenerating the KB with a dedicated parameter).

     **Linux**